PrefectHQ/prefect/docs/concepts/flows.md

 Subflow runs behave like normal flow runs.
 There is a full representation of the flow run in the backend as if it had been called separately.
 When a subflow starts, it will create a new [task runner](/concepts/task-runners/) and tasks within the subflow are submitted to it.
 When the subflow completes, the task runner is shut down.

-Unlike tasks, subflows will block until completion with all task runners.
+Unlike tasks, subflows will block until execution of the parent flow until completion.
 However, asynchronous subflows can be run in parallel by using [AnyIO task groups](https://anyio.readthedocs.io/en/stable/tasks.html) or [asyncio.gather](https://docs.python.org/3/library/asyncio-task.html#id6).

 Subflows differ from normal flows in that they will resolve any passed task futures into data.
 This allows data to be passed from the parent flow to the child easily.